Morris J. Berman oil spill: The incident

 The Morris J. Berman left the Port of San Juan, Puerto Rico in the early morning hours of January 7, 1994 in tow behind the tug boat Emily S., carrying a total of 1.5 million gallons of oil.
 The barge was nearly two hours into its trip to Antigua when the towing cable connecting the Berman to the Emily snapped for the first time.
 Repairs were made to the cable, and the voyage continued.
 At 3:50 AM, the cable snapped a second time, and the barge broke free striking a coral reef off of Escambron Beach, near San Juan.
 The impact caused extensive damage to two of the barge's nine holding tanks, releasing 750,000 gallons of Number 6 fuel oil.
 An intense northerly wind added to the damage done to the vessel by pounding the stranded barge with heavy surf.
 Oil washed on shore in Puerto Rico between Punta Boca Juana and Punta Vacia Talega.
 Oil also affected the shores of Culebra, an island to the east of Puerto Rico.
 Most of the areas threatened and impacted by the spill were sheltered lagoons, biota-rich intertidal zones, and beach dunes, which are all habitats for many species.
-Several historic locations were also threatened and impacted by the oil, some of them being pre-Columbian ruins, historic walls and bridges, and Spanish-era forts.
-The vast majority of all of these affected areas were located on the north shore of Puerto Rico.
+Several historic locations were also threatened and impacted by the oil, including pre-Columbian ruins, historic walls and bridges, and Spanish-era forts.
+The vast majority of these affected areas were located on the north shore of Puerto Rico.